qooxdoo/qooxdoo/docs/gui/README.md

 validation and so on.
 To this end, qooxdoo includes a sophisticated IO layer featuring high-level abstractions for XMLHTTP requests and REST resources as well as support for cross-domain requests.

-Additionally, an advanced RPC mechanism \<communication/rpc\> for direct calls to server-side methods is available.
-It allows you to write true client/server applications without having to worry about the communication details. qooxdoo offers several *optional* [RPC backends](http://qooxdoo.org/contrib/project#backend) for Java, PHP, Perl and Python.
-If you are missing your favorite backend language, you can even create your own RPC server by following a generic server writer guide
-\<communication/rpc\_server\_writer\_guide\>.